BradHillier/Chessboard/design/design.md

     - get the moves for the piece at the provided position on the `board`.
 If a piece exists at the provided position, call its `available_moves()` method and return the resulting array.
 If no piece exists at the provided position, return an empty array.

 ## 7. ChessController
-Exposing only necessary aspects of `Chessboard`, The chess controller acts as an intermediary between the user interface and the game's internal representation and logic.
-It provides `SDLChessGame` with enough information about the state of the `game`'s board to draw it to the screen.
-The only input `SDLChessGame` needs to provide the chess controller is the `Position` on the `game` board a player has clicked.
-Using the internal state of the `game`, it determines what the user intended to happen.
 ```
 Chessboard
 process_click(position)